sh19910711/google-summer-of-code-2015/rails-web-console.md

 My idea is to add "X-WEB-CONSOLE" to the HTTP response headers when web-console is enabled.
 In other words, if the web-console is enabled, the web application always returns "X-WEB-CONSOLE: true" as HTTP headers.
 And the browser extension is enabled only if the web application returns "X-WEB-CONSOLE: true" as its response header.
-In order to inject that HTTP header, I will extend WebConsole::Middleware for that in the web-console repository.
-It will be a small change.
+In order to inject that HTTP header, I will extend WebConsole::Middleware in the web-console repository.
+It should be a small change.

 About the Browser Extension, I will develop a chrome extension as prototype at first.
 When the feature forms concrete shape,